The integration of variable generation and storage into electricity capacity markets: Example

-Competition in the capacity market is provided by 120 stores and 30 units of firm capacity.
+Competition in the capacity market is provided by an assumed set of 120 stores and 30 units of firm capacity.
 The rate and energy constraints of the stores are chosen to be representative of those typically found in systems such as that of GB.
-However, in order to illustrate some of the concerns of the present paper, which are most relevant to future systems in which storage may play a larger part, we choose a relatively large number of such stores.
-We assume there are 60 stores with a rate constraint of 50 MW; 10 of these stores have an energy constraint of 12.5 MWh, 15 have an energy constraint of 25 MWh, 15 have an energy constraint of 50 MWh, and 20 have an energy constraint of 100 MWh.
-We further assume there are 60 stores with a rate constraint of 100 MW; 10 of these stores have an energy constraint of 25 MWh, 15 have an energy constraint of 50 MWh, 15 have an energy constraint of 100 MWh and 20 have an energy constraint of 200 MWh.
+However, in order to illustrate some of the concerns most relevant to future systems in which storage may play a larger part, we choose a relatively large number of stores.
+We assume there are 60 stores with a rate constraint of 50 MW; 10, 15, 15 and 20 of these stores have energy constraints of respectively 12.5, 25, 50 and 100 MWh.
+We further assume there are 60 stores with a rate constraint of 100 MW; 10, 15, 15 and 20 of these stores have energy constraints of respectively 25, 50, 100 and 200 MWh.
 The firm capacity units are assumed to have capacities between 10 MW and 100 MW.
 There are three units for each multiple of 10 MW capacity (i.e.\ three units with capacity of 10 MW, three with capacity of 20 MW, etc).

-The minimum total price~$c_i$ at which each store or unit of firm capacity~$i$ is prepared to make itself available (see Section~\ref{sec:equiv-firm-capac}) is set to be approximately proportional to the EFC of that resource with some statistical variation.
-(For a store this EFC is taken to be as estimated against an approximation of the set of resources~$\R$ finally selected in the capacity market auction, while for a firm capacity resource its EFC is of course just that capacity.)
-This means that the stores and firm capacity units are generally competitive with each other in any capacity auction.
-The constant of proportionality is comparable with that which has held in recent GB capacity auctions.
-(The latter is very considerably lower than the reference value of £49/kW per year discussed in Section~\ref{sec:economic-approaches}.)
+The minimum total prices~$c_i$ at which the stores or unit of firm capacity~$i$ are prepared to make themselves available (see Section~\ref{sec:equiv-firm-capac}) correspond, for firm capacity, to a range of \emph{unit} prices with a mean of \pounds 32/kW and standard deviation of \pounds 4/kW, while those of storage correspond to unit prices with a mean of \pounds 30/kW and standard deviation of \pounds 3/kW.
+(The latter storage prices are per unit of EFC $\efc{i}{\R}$ calculated with respect to the set of resources finally obtained in the auction---while the values of the $c_i$ for all resources are, of course, specified at the outset of the auction.)
+These choices of the $c_i$ were made to ensure reasonable competition in the market between firm capacity and storage.